 What are articles of incorporation?

-Articles of incorporation are legal documents that describe the structure of your business.
-They are what defines your business as a separate legal entity.
-If your business is incorporated federally, the governing agency is the federal government of Canada and if incorporated provincially, it is the provincial or territorial government.
+Articles of incorporation are legal documents that describe the structure of your business and define it as a separate legal entity.
+If your business is incorporated federally, the governing agency is the Government of Canada.
+If it is incorporated provincially, it’s the respective provincial or territorial government.

 What do you need for articles of incorporation?